 As the 1922 school year began in September, the new high school building was not quite finished, and Poly students were temporarily back where they had been with the old “dilapidated” 1907 school in 1921: attending half-day sessions.
 Clip is from the September 13 Star-Telegram.

-In 1938 Poly High School moved west three blocks to its third home, on Conner Avenue, and the 1922 building became Poly Elementary School.
+But the building got built, and in 1938 Poly High School moved west three blocks to its third home, on Conner Avenue.
+The 1922 building became Poly Elementary School.
 The 1922 building was demolished in the 1970s and replaced by a vacant lot.
 That vacant lot still stands.

 The cornerstone of the 1922 Poly High building is on display in the current Poly High building.

-Fittingly for a school known for years for its music program, one of the first activities in the new school building was a band clinic in 1938.
+Poly High School was known for years for its music program, so it was fitting that one of the first activities in the new school building was a band clinic in 1938.